radiantlogic-v8/documentation-new/documentation/tuning/optimize-views.md

 ### Case Sensitivity for Searches

 There are three options available for handling case sensitive databases.
-These options are related to how RadiantOne FID generates the query to send to the database.
-These options are available on the Main Control Panel -> Directory Namespace Tab.
-Select the container/content node in a virtual view below Root Naming Contexts and on the right side, select the Advanced Settings tab.
+These options are related to how the RadiantOne service generates the query to send to the database.
+In the Control Panel > Setup > Directory Namespace > Namespace Design, select the container/content node in an identity view below Root Naming Contexts and on the right side, select the ADVANCED SETTINGS tab.

 1. As Is

 	If your database is not case sensitive, then you should choose the As Is option.
-With this option, RadiantOne FID forwards the search filter to the backend in the exact case it was received in the request from the client.
+With this option, the RadiantOne service forwards the search filter to the backend in the exact case it was received in the request from the client.
 This is the default option.

 	If your database is case sensitive and you choose this option, the case received in the filter from the client search request must match the case used in the database or else the entry will not be found.
-	For example, if a database attribute named FIRSTNAME had a value of Nancy, and RadiantOne FID received a search request with a filter of (firstname=nancy), the entry would not be returned.
+	For example, if a database attribute named FIRSTNAME had a value of Nancy, and the RadiantOne service received a search request with a filter of (firstname=nancy), the entry would not be returned.
 The client must use a filter of (firstname=Nancy) in order for the entry to be properly returned from the database.

 2. Ignore Case

 	If your database is case sensitive and you are not sure how the values are stored (mixed case, all upper, all lower…etc.), then you should choose the Ignore Case option.
-With this option, RadiantOne FID generates the SQL query so that both the filter that was received in the client request and the values from the backend are converted into uppercase before the search filter can be validated.
-For example, if a client sent a request with a filter of (firstname=Nancy), RadiantOne FID would generate the following where clause based on the filter received in the client request.
+With this option, the RadiantOne service generates the SQL query so that both the filter that was received in the client request and the values from the backend are converted into uppercase before the search filter can be validated.
+For example, if a client sent a request with a filter of (firstname=Nancy), the RadiantOne service would generate the following where clause based on the filter received in the client request.

 	WHERE (UPPER(APP.EMPLOYEES.FIRSTNAME)=UPPER('Nancy'))
 	The case used in the filter from the client is irrelevant and everything is converted into uppercase.